LHommeDeBat/EventSourceMessaging/README.md

 To start the service, an MQ-Instance is needed.
 That can be started using the docker-compose of the [QuantumServiceMessaging](https://github.com/LHommeDeBat/QuantumServiceMessaging) project.
 After the MQ-Server is running, the service can be started with **docker-compose up -d** in the root folder.
 That will start a **eventsourcefilesystem** container.

+Alternatively you can start the service locally in your IDE.
+In that case the **application.yml** and **application-local.yml** properties will be used during execution.
+Make sure to provide all necesarry env-variables in that case.

 ## Configuring the Queue-Size Polling-Intervall

 Configuration of the Polling-Intervall can be done in the **EventGenerator**-Class.